 What’s National Water Week?

-across Australia, inspiring individuals, communities and organisations to work
+Every third week of October, National Water Week makes a splash across Australia, inspiring individuals, communities and organisations to work

 important to every aspect of our lives, and we must do our best to protect

-What’s happening in 2018?
+What happened in 2018?

+This year's National Water Week theme was ‘Water for me, Water for all’.
+This theme encourages young people and the wider community to think about how we use water on a day-to-day basis and how we can protect it so we have it in the future.
 We sometimes take it for granted that clean water simply pours out of our taps and showers but not everyone in the world has this luxury.
-The UN's Sustainable Development Goal #6 challenges us to work towards a world where everyone will have safe water to drink.
+The UN's Sustainable Development Goal #6 challenges us to work towards a world where everyone will have access to safe and clean water.